sk4rd/jari/README.md

 The [automatic setup of WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) is simple.
-By running the following snippet in your terminal, Ubuntu will be installed as your default linux distribution.
+By running the following snippet in your terminal, Ubuntu will be installed as your default Linux distribution.

 ```
 wsl --install